Christopher Jones, MD

 Often the answer is obvious as the patient injured the tendon in an accident or remembers a specific injury.
 However, repeated use of the arm in the overhead position, weight lifting, tennis, or other use of the arm can also lead to impingement syndrome.
 Further, as we age our ability to repair the damage that results from normal activities of daily living decreases.

 What are Tendonitis and Bursitis?

 A bursa is a small sac of fluid that lies between tendons and bones and serves to act as a cushion for the tendons.
-In the shoulder there is a bursa between the rotator cuff and the acromium.
+In the shoulder, there is a bursa between the rotator cuff and the acromion.
 Like the tendon (tendonitis), the bursa may also become inflamed (bursitis) and increase in size which further decreases the space that is available for the cuff tendons to move.
 Pain results when this bursa is pinched as well.
-Most often the bursa and the tendons are both inflammed and painful.
+Most often the bursa and the tendons are both inflamed and painful.

 - Rest the shoulder.
 Refrain from painful motions and activities.
 These motions can continue to irritate the inflamed tendons and can ultimately cause more damage.

 - Medication.
 Anti-inflammatory medication can reduce the pain and inflammation in some patients and are part of the non-operative program.

 - Physical Therapy.
 Physical therapy exercises are very beneficial.
 Exercises are designed to improve or maintain the amount of movement and strength in the shoulder muscles and can be performed at home.
 I will have you consult with a physical therapist to receive instructions on how to perform these exercises.